ava-labs/avalanchego/x/merkledb/README.md

 MerkleDB instances can produce _merkle proofs_, sometimes just called "proofs."
 A merkle proof uses cryptography to prove that a given key-value pair is or isn't in the key-value store with a given root.
 That is, a MerkleDB instance with root ID `r` can create a proof that shows that it has a key-value pair `(k,v)`, or that `k` is not present.

 Proofs can be useful as a client fetching data in a Byzantine environment.
 Suppose there are one or more servers, which may be Byzantine, serving a distirbuted key-value store using MerkleDB, and a client that wants to retrieve key-value pairs.
 Suppose also that the client can learn a "trusted" root ID, perhaps because it's posted on a blockchain.
 The client can request a key-value pair from a server, and use the returned proof to verify that the returned key-value pair is actually in the key-value store with (or isn't, as it were.)
-To put a finer point on it, the flow is:

 ```mermaid
 flowchart TD